 Deals: we love ‘em.
 Any chance there is to save money, you, of course, will jump on it.
 That said, you always keep the old adage in the back of your mind: you get what you pay for.
 If you were to scrimp and opt for a cheaper paddleboard, are they worth considering?

 A cheaper paddleboard could be best for some, especially if you’re just getting started with iSUP riding and you’re not sure if you’ll stick with it.
+You get to learn a new outdoor activity without spending a fortune.
+As more companies started making paddleboards, prices have come down while quality has improved.
 Look for a good warranty and support though.

 In this article, we’ll cover the pros and cons of riding a low-cost paddleboard.
 We’ll even share some of our favourite inexpensive boards should this article put you in the mood to shop.